-In Ontario, the usual 'loser pays' system of costs applies.
+In Ontario, the usual "loser-pays" system of costs applies.
 However, the court may also examine whether the case was a test case, a novel point of law or a matter of public interest in order to exercise its discretion to depart from the normal rules as to cost.
 Class members other than the representative plaintiff(s) are not responsible for payment of costs (other than with respect to the determination of their own individual claims).
-Further, class counsel is permitted to indemnify the representative plaintiff(s) for costs.
+Ontario's recently amended Class Proceedings Act provides, however, that the representative plaintiff is only entitled to recover the cost of a notice program in respect of the certification motion if the class is ultimately successful in the proceeding.
+Class counsel is permitted to indemnify the representative plaintiff(s) for costs.

-British Columbia has adopted a 'no costs' approach to class actions.
+British Columbia has adopted a "no-costs" approach to class actions.
 Barring any special order of the court, no costs are awarded to either party in relation to the certification motion, the common issues trial or any appeals.
 Costs will apply in relation to appeals to the Supreme Court of Canada pursuant to its rules.
-Newfoundland, Manitoba and the Federal Court have adopted a no-costs approach similar to British Columbia.
+Newfoundland, Manitoba, and the Federal Court have adopted a no-costs approach similar to British Columbia.

-Québec applies a 'loser-pays' rule similar to that of Ontario.
-However, its tariff of costs payable in a class action are vastly reduced to minimize the impact of an adverse costs award on parties, including on appeals.
+Québec applies a loser-pays rule similar to that of Ontario.
+However, its tariff of costs payable in a class action is vastly reduced to minimize the impact of an adverse costs award on parties, including on appeals.

-Saskatchewan, Alberta, New Brunswick, Nova Scotia and the territories all adopt the 'loser pays' systems under their Rules of Court.
+Saskatchewan, Alberta, New Brunswick, Nova Scotia, Prince Edward Island, and the territories all adopt the loser-pays systems under their Rules of Court.
 Like Ontario, absent class members are not held responsible for costs.
-Unlike Ontario and Québec, where there are available funds that, if made use of by the plaintiff, can be looked to for the payment of costs, in these other provinces and territories, no such protection is afforded the representative plaintiff.
+Unlike Ontario and Québec, where there are available funds that, if made use of by the plaintiff, can go towards the payment of costs, in these other provinces and territories, no such protection is afforded the representative plaintiff.

 Third-party funding of class actions has been permitted in Canada and is subject to approval by the courts.
 These funding arrangements have been scrutinized by the courts in several provinces and have on occasion been turned down on the basis of public policy in relation to the terms of the funding agreement.
-Courts have generally held that third party funding agreements should be approved where they are in the best interest of the class.
-While the defendant may be granted standing on the motion to approve the third party funding agreement, such standing is limited in scope.
+Courts have generally held that third-party funding agreements should be approved where they are in the best interest of the class.
+While the defendant may be granted standing on the motion to approve the third-party funding agreement, such standing is limited in scope.

 In addition to third-party funding by private entities, in Québec and Ontario there are also other sources of funding available to representative plaintiffs.
-In Ontario, the Law Foundation of Ontario through its trustees, created a Class Proceedings Fund to assist representative plaintiffs in financing disbursements and to pay any costs awarded against the plaintiffs.
+In Ontario, the Law Foundation of Ontario, through its trustees, created a Class Proceedings Fund to assist representative plaintiffs in financing disbursements.
 This funding is accessible through a formal application process.
-If the class proceeding is successful or settles the Class Proceedings Fund is entitled to a levy consisting of the amount of its funding plus 10 per cent of the award or settlement, net of expenses incurred in the litigation including counsel fees, administration fees, notice costs and other expenses deducted before the award to class members.
+If the class proceedings Fund is entitled to a levy consisting of the amount of its funding plus 10 per cent of the award or settlement, net of expenses incurred in the litigation, including counsel fees, administration fees, notice costs and other expenses deducted before the award to class members.